CourseReps/ECEN489-Spring2016/Students/captjack/Project3/README.md

 * failed to succesfully receive QR image sent from phone
 * failed to retreive image that was uploaded via the website (i.e. I was able to receive the picture, but failed to display it back)
+* The android application does not use the MySQL databse for authentication